-Following discharge, there will be follow up appointmentents with the surgeon and CF team to ensure the incision is healing and your baby is gaining weight and growing as they should.
+Following discharge, there will be follow up appointments with the surgeon and CF team to ensure the incision is healing and your baby is gaining weight and growing as they should.
 You can contact your CF team at any time with concerns or questions.

-CFWA Support
+CFWA support

 Diagnosis of CF and dealing with meconium ileus can be a particularly stressful time for parents.
 CFWA are here to provide various services and support to families affected by CF. Our website has a range of information about what we offer.
-Please contact our Services Manager on 08 6224 4100 or servicesmanager@cfwa.org.au for further support.
+Please contact our Services Manager on 08 6224 4100 or servicesmanager@cfwa.org.au for further support

-Useful Resources
+Useful resources

 - Information for New Parents (CFWA)

 - Living with CF- Newborns (CFWA)

-- Newly Diagnosed Services Flyer (CFWA)
+- Services for Families Flyer (CFWA)

-- CFWA Factsheets

 - How we dealt with our newborn's CF-related bowel problems (CF Foundation)